-When only one user (or a group of users who share the same PWB/UNIX user identification number-user ID-see passwd(1)) uses SCCS, the real and effective user IDs are the same, and that user ID owns the directories containing SCCS files.
-In addition, when several users share the same user ID (even though they may have different login names), all such users have identical file permissions.
-Therefore, SCCS may be used directly by any one of these users, without any preliminary preparation.
+When only one user uses SCCS, the real and effective user IDs are the same, and that user ID owns the directories containing SCCS files10.
+Therefore, SCCS may be used directly without any preliminary preparation.

-However, there are situations (for example, in large software development projects) in which it is not practical to give the same user ID to all users of SCCS.
-In these cases, one user (equivalently, one user ID) must be chosen as the "owner" of the SCCS files and be the one who will "administer" them (e.g., by using the admin command).
+However, in those situations in which several users with unique user IDs are assigned responsibility for one SCCS file (for example, in large software development projects), one user (equivalently, one user ID) must be chosen as the "owner" of the SCCS files and be the one who will "administer" them (e.g., by using the admin command).
 This user is termed the SCCS administrator for that project.
 Because other users of SCCS do not have the same privileges and permissions as the SCCS administrator, they are not able to execute directly those commands that require write permission in the directory containing the SCCS files.
-Therefore, a project-dependent program is required to provide an interface to the get, delta, and, if desired, rmdel and chghist commands.
+Therefore, a project-dependent program is required to provide an interface to the get, delta, and, if desired, rmdel and cdc commands.

 The interface program must be owned by the SCCS administrator, and must have the set user ID on execution bit on (see chmod(1)), so that the effective user ID is the user ID of the administrator.
 This program's function is to invoke the desired SCCS command and to cause it to inherit the privileges of the interface program for the duration of that command's execution.
 In this manner, the owner of an SCCS file can modify it at will.
-Other users whose login names are in the user list for that file (but who are not its owners) are given the necessary permissions only for the duration of the execution of the interface program, and are thus able to modify the SCCS files only through the use of delta and, possibly, rmdel and chghist.
+Other users whose login names or group IDs are in the user list for that file (but who are not its owners) are given the necessary permissions only for the duration of the execution of the interface program, and are thus able to modify the SCCS files only through the use of delta and, possibly, rmdel and cdc.
 The project-dependent interface program, as its name implies, must be custom-built for each project.